yashshingade28/.dotfiles/README.md

 This will download the dotfiles repository into a new directory named .dotfiles in your home directory.

 ## Setup
-Now that you my dotfiles placed in the correct folder you can configure various tools using the following commands.
+Now that you have my dotfiles placed in the correct folder you can configure the various tools i use by following these commands.

 <details>
   <summary>zsh</summary>